d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

                     direction = "xx")  #Direction of alternative: "greater", "less", or "two-sided"
 ```

-\vspace{1in}
+Sketch the null distribution created using the code above.
+\vspace{1.5in}

 17. Report the p-value.
 How much evidence does the p-value provide against the null hypothesis?

-\vspace{1in}
+\vspace{0.5in}

 18. Using bootstrapping find a 95\% confidence interval.
-Use the provided `RScript` file.
-Enter the variable names and data set name as in the two mean test, outcome name for the first in subtraction, number of repetitions, and the confidence level.
+Use the provided `RScript` file for the two mean bootstrap CI function.
+Enter the variable names and data set name as in the two mean test, outcome name for the first in subtraction, number of repetitions, and the confidence level as a decimal.
+Highlight and run lines 32 - 35.
 Report the 95\% confidence interval in interval notation.

 ```r
 two_mean_bootstrap_CI(RESPONSE~EXPLANATORY, data = DATASET,  #Variables and data